amirongit/notecode/algebra.md

 4. resulted system is solved
 5. either original equation is solved for the eliminated variable with the solutions of the generated system plugged in

-### Solving systems of linear equations in two variables by matrix methods
+### Solving systems of linear equations by matrix methods
 #### Matrix
 - an ordered array of numbers
 - named according to the number of its rows & columns